 The waters in the bay are warm, and the waves are gentle, making it a perfect beach for families with small children.

 Okaloosa Island Beach Access Four

-The city planner ran out of cute names for beaches so they just gave it a number.
+The city planner ran out of cute names for beaches, so they just gave it a number.
 But despite the uninspiring name, it is probably the best beach in Fort Walton.

-It is located between Waters Edge and The Nautilus on Okaloosa Island with boardwalks, restrooms, and white dunes.
+It is located between Waters Edge and The Nautilus on Okaloosa Island, with boardwalks, restrooms, and white dunes.

 Wild Willy's Adventure Zone

-You can race cars, play miniature golf, shoot your way through laser tag, or bump strangers on bumper boats.
+You can race cars, play miniature golf, shoot your way through laser tag, or bump into strangers on bumper boats.
 You can play VR games, arcade games, or watch a 4D movie.

 The area has an abundance of dining options - we had a blast trying different cuisines—some places we picked mainly for the view, while others just for the food.

 AJ's on the Bayou

 We picked this place for our first dinner in Fort Walton Beach because of the location on the Cinco Bayou.
 The view did not disappoint.
 While enjoying our dinner, we admired the clear waters, boats, and jet ski buzzing by.